commanded/commanded/guides/Getting Started.md

     $ mix deps.get
     ```

+4. Define a Commanded application module for your app, see the "Application" guide for details.

+    ```elixir
+    defmodule MyApp.Application do
+      use Commanded.Application, otp_app: :my_app
+    end
+    ```

-4. Configure one of the supported event stores by following the "Choosing an Event Store" guide.
+5. Configure one of the supported event stores by following the "Choosing an Event Store" guide.